Metrics

 Setup

-The metrics API is built around the default-metric-source, which is created at startup from function identified by runtime configuration.
+The metrics API is built around the default-metric-source, which is created at startup from a function identified by runtime configuration.

 Open Telemetry defines a wide range of JVM system properties and environment variables to configure metrics (and tracing); those are outside the scope of this document.